brunocardoso1/brunocardoso1/README.md

 ### Hi there! 👋

+  - 😄 I’m currently learning Flutter!
+  - 😁 Trying to be the best version of myself everyday

 <!--
 **brunocardoso1/brunocardoso1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.